How DBAs Can Boost (or Kill) Innovation

 They turned it off.
 Maybe bring in some trainers?
 Have some lunch and learn sessions?
 Nope – just turn it off.

-One can only imagine what initiatives were killed by that decision, or what a CEO looking to fully leverage technology to improve productivity would have say if he knew what capabilities were summarily eliminated from the organization by that simple yet fateful decision.
+One can only imagine what initiatives were killed by that decision.
+What would a CEO looking to improve productivity would have to say about that?
+What if he found out what capabilities were summarily eliminated from the organization by that simple yet fateful decision?
 Talk about impacting innovation…

 Giving Innovation a Boost